Lehighton, Pennsylvania: History

-During the French and Indian Wars (Seven Years' War), Native allies of the French killed 11 missionaries and Lenape (Delaware) converted Christians at Gnadenhutten on 24 November 1755.
-They destroyed the mission village, and only four of the fifteen residents escaped.
+During the French and Indian Wars (Seven Years' War), Native allies of the French killed 11 missionaries during the Gnadenhütten massacre on 24 November 1755.
+They destroyed the mission village, and only four of the sixteen residents escaped.
 (During the American Revolutionary War in 1782, Pennsylvania militia raided another Moravian mission village, also called Gnadenhutten, in present-day Ohio.
 Suspecting the Lenape of being allied with the British, the militia killed 96 unarmed men, women, and children in what became better known as the Gnadenhutten Massacre.)

 The Lehigh River was a source of water power for developing industries in the 19th century.
 Lehighton had silk and lace mills, a meat-packing house, shirt factory, automatic-press works, car shops, stoneworks, and foundries.
 In 1900, the population was 4,629 people.
 By 1940, it had reached 6,615.

 The coming of the railroad made it easier for residents to get their products to major markets.
 For many years, the Lehigh Valley Railroad had a major repair facility in Lehighton.
 The coming of the railroad was a major economic boost for the town.
 It was the area's largest company, employing several thousand workers at the repair facilities or operating and maintaining the railroad.
 Restructuring in the railroad industry led to the repair facilities being moved to another location.
 Lost jobs meant that some people had to relocate for work.

 The Lehighton downtown declined after the Carbon Plaza Mall was built in nearby Mahoning Township.
 Suburban housing developed, pulling more businesses from downtown.
 After struggling for three decades, the downtown is experiencing a rebirth as people appreciate the qualities of a compact central location, royalty and historic architecture.

-The town holds an annual civic event, "Bike Night", featuring more than 28,000 motorcyclists.
-"Bike Night" first started in the borough of Lehighton.
-In 2013, Lehighton moved its "Bike Night" out of the downtown park across from the borough office to a park called "The Grove" located on Iron Street between South 7th and 8th Street.
-In 2015, "Bike Night" was moved again.
-However, this time "Bike Night" moved out of the Lehighton Borough.
-"Bike Night" of 2015 was located in Franklin Township, which is located a few miles outside of the borough.
-This is the first time since the first annual event that it was not held within the Lehighton borough itself.

-In late September through October, the Country Junction store sponsors "The Great Pocono Pumpkin Festival".
-It features hayrides, walks in haunted woods, and cornfield mazes.